 If you’re walking the bank or riding in someone else’s boat, put a bag or two of the soft plastics and a small box filled with weights, hooks, and the hard baits you expect to use in one of the outside pockets of your tackle bag.
 You can still pack backups and alternatives in the main compartment, but you won’t have to wade through them to find what you’ll most likely need.
 If it’s your boat, dedicate a small corner — or an entire small compartment if available — to what you plan to use that day.

 Lefebre puts his terminal tackle — weights beads, snaps, pegs, super glue, hook sharpener, etc. — in a watertight Plano box.
 “That box goes everywhere I go,” he said.
 Its dividers are molded in place, so they can’t slide up and allow small pieces to mix.
 He pulls his hooks from their package and stores them in a Plano box.
 Spares are kept at home in a big tote, where individual packages of the same size and style are twist-tied together.

 Ready your tackle

 You can quickly grab the tackle box that stores the lure you need.
-That is great but not if it still has an old knot on the line tie or a broken treble hook.
-Remedying small issues while on the water can be frustrating and rob you of fishing time.
+That is great, but not if it still has an old knot on the line tie or a broken treble hook.
+You are remedying minor issues while on the water can be frustrating and rob you of fishing time.
 Your lures should be ready to go when you are.
 The key, Lefebre said, is staying on top of it.